-connections to or from the global memory.
-These connections are made between an
+memory-mapped connections to or from the global memory.
+These connections are made

-AI Engine graph and the logical global memory
+between an AI Engine graph and the logical global

-from the Vivado tools as a Xilinx device support archive (XSA) package.
+from the Vivado tools as an AMD device support archive (XSA) package.

 AI Engine tools support mapping the

 output_gmio port to the tile DMA, one to one.
 It does not support